Recognizing and Responding to Lowball Job Offers

 Can I live on this final salary?

-If there are warning bells, walking away may be your best decision.
+If you are experiencing doubts, walking away may be your best decision.
 Your time as a job seeker is valuable.
 Potential employers interview candidates, and candidates interview potential employers.
-Remind yourself during negotiations that YOU are the person who was chosen to fill the posted job!

-Are there Benefit Alternatives to a Higher Salary?
+Are There Benefit Alternatives to a Higher Salary?

 Remote work